 “No amount of words can be used to express the amount of pain from that day or any of the following days,” said Meghan.
 “The words ‘currently no cure’ and ‘inoperable’ still live rent-free in our heads every day.”

 After learning more about DIPG and the options available, Meghan and Dusty decided to fight however they could for their sweet, sassy little girl.

 Through a friend, Meghan learned of the My DIPG Navigator program that the ChadTough Defeat DIPG Foundation had recently launched.
 This unique, free resource is designed to help patients and their families navigate their DIPG or DMG diagnosis with dedicated one-on-one help from experienced nurses.
-Through the program, the Scoggins family was paired with nurse Leslie Jared, who has been guiding them through their pediatric brain cancer journey.
+Through the program, the Scoggins family was paired with nurse Leslie Jared, who helped guide them through their pediatric brain cancer journey.

-“Leslie and DIPG Navigator have been a guiding light and a saving grace.
-Starting this journey I was able to be in touch rather quickly and I can honestly say it changed our fight for the better.
+“Leslie and DIPG Navigator were a guiding light and a saving grace.
+Starting this journey, I was able to be in touch rather quickly and I can honestly say it changed our fight for the better.
 Leslie cares for these families and I’m thankful for her,” Meghan Scoggins.

 “Kenzie was sunshine, rainbows, and everything this world needs.
 I am so sorry life dealt her this hand, but she was truly the best thing that has ever happened to her daddy and me.
 We will continue to fight in her honor,” said Meghan.